islamemon59/islamemon59/README.md

 ## 🧠 About Me

-I'm a passionate and detail-oriented **MERN Stack Developer** from Bangladesh.
-I specialize in building responsive full-stack web applications using modern technologies like React, Node.js, MongoDB, and Firebase.
+I'm Emon Hossain, a MERN Stack Developer from Bangladesh.
+I build responsive web apps using React, Node.js, MongoDB, and Firebase.

-My development approach focuses on clean code, reusability, and performance.
-I'm always eager to learn new tools and bring ideas to life through code.
+Currently focused on secure Stripe integration and dynamic API development.

 ---